 See our complaints policy for more information about how to complain about the fees we charge, and for the contact details of the Legal Ombudsman.

 See the Legal Ombudsman’s Decisions on lawyers generally.
 The legal ombudsman investigates complaints relating to the conduct of registered barristers and other regulated lawyers.

 You must complain to the Legal Ombudsman either within six years of a barrister’s actions/failure to act, or no later than three years after you should reasonably have known there were grounds to complain.
 You must also complain to the Legal Ombudsman within six months of receiving your barrister’s final response to your complaint.

 Our Terms of Instruction

-Our Standard Terms of Instruction will apply to all solicitors’ instructions.
+Our Standard Terms of Instruction (the Bar’s Standard Terms) will apply to all solicitors’ instructions.
 Lay clients will be sent and asked to confirm agreement to a client care letter setting out our terms and fees, before any work is undertaken.
 We do not charge fees merely for discussing fees, at any time.
 The contract is between the barrister and the lay client or their solicitor, depending on the type of instruction.

 See our fees page for more information about our competitive fees.